-60. In early to mid-July, the Forecast Supply will be adjusted.
+63. If necessary, in early to mid-July, the Forecast Supply will be adjusted.
 The reservoirs will typically have filled to their peak capacity for the season and the storage water will have been allocated.
 The Department's water rights accounting model will be used to compute the natural flow diverted by each member of the SWC as of the new forecast date.
 The natural flow diversion for the remainder of the irrigation season will be estimated based on a historical year with similar gains in the Blackfoot to Milner reach.
-Reach gains are graphed below, using 2004 as an example.
-In this case, 2003 has similar reach gains and is appropriately conservative.
-Therefore, the natural flow diverted in 2003 would be used to predict the natural flow diversions for the remainder of the remainder of the predict the natural flow diversions, the predicted natural flow diversions, and the storage allocation.
+Reach gains for the years 2000 - 2003 and a portion of year 2004 are graphed below.
+Using 2004 as an example of a current year, and comparing 2004 to the hydrographs for 2000 - 2003, year 2003 has similar reach gains and is appropriately conservative.
+Therefore, the natural flow diverted in 2003 would be used to predict the natural flow diversions for the remainder of the 2004 season.
+The adjusted Forecast Supply is the sum of the actual natural flow diversions, the predicted natural flow diversions, and the storage allocation.